r0jjames/software-design-patterns/README.md

 Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+### Abstract Factory:
+Provides an interface for creating a families of related or dependent objects without specifying their concrete classes.

 ### Memento:
 Allows restoring an object to a previous state.

 ### State:
 Allows an object to behave differently depending on the state it is in.

 ### Iterator:
 Allows iterating over an object without having to expose the object’s internal structure (which may change in the future). be implemented in subclasses.

 ### Command:
 Allows decouple a sender from a receiver.
 The sender will talk to the receive through a command.
 Commands can be undone and persisted.